aspc/5C-Ride-Share/README.md

 # Local development #

 1. [Install rvm](https://rvm.io/)
-2. Install ruby 2.0.0: `rvm install ruby-2.0.0-p643`
+2. Install ruby 2.4.1: `rvm install ruby-2.4.1`
 3. Go to your cloned repository: `cd /path/to/5crideshare/`
 4. Install bundler: `gem install bundler`
 5. Install dependencies: `bundle install`
 6. Run the migrations for develop: `bundle exec rake db:migrate`
-7. Run the migrations for the tests: `RAILS_ENV=test bundle exec rake db:migrate`
+7. Start the server with rails on localhost: `rails s -b 127.0.0.1`

-8. Run the limited tests that we have: `bundle exec rspec spec/`
+# Tests #

-9. Start the server with rack: `bundle exec rackup`
+1. Run the migrations for the tests: `RAILS_ENV=test bundle exec rake db:migrate`
-10. Navigate to appropriate port on your browser: `http://localhost:9292`
+2. Run the limited tests that we have: `bundle exec rspec spec/`

 # Production #

 5CRideshare is hosted on Heroku.
-Fortunately the gems always seem to compile there correctly, so there is no manual configuration to do on that front!
-As of May 2015, the app is deployed on the Cedar-14 stack, using Ruby 2.0.0 and Rails 3.2.11.
+As of May 2017, the app is deployed on the Cedar-14 stack, using Ruby 2.4.1 and Rails 4.
 A legacy version of the app still exists on the Bamboo stack, but has been deprecated.
 All traffic to `5crideshare.com` is now configured to point to the new Cedar-14 infrastructure.
 The Heroku appname is `fivecrideshare-cedar` and is owned by Matt Dahl.

 To deploy: